Nielsbishere/core/docs/oiSB.md

 SBFile file = oiSB::convert(bufferInfo, outputNames);
 Buffer toBuffer = oiSB::write(file);
 ```
 You can also directly write it to file by inserting the output path as the second argument for the write function.
-Remember that a oiSB file doesn't store its own names, which is why you pass a SLFile it stores data into.
+Remember that an oiSB file doesn't store its own names, which is why you pass a SLFile it stores data into.
 In an oiSH file, it is stored next to all other names, to optimize string storage.
 (For more info check out ogc.md)
 ## Reading
 Reading can be done using the following code:
 ```cpp